Recusancy: Individuals

 Another notable English Catholic, possibly a convert, was composer William Byrd.
-Some of Byrd's most popular motets were actually written as a type of correspondence to a friend and fellow composer, Philippe de Monte.
-De Monte wrote his own motets in response, such as the "Super Flumina Babylonis".
-These correspondence motets often featured themes of oppression or the hope of deliverance.
+Some of Byrd's most popular motets are theorised to have been written for the recusant communities in England, often lamenting the state of England and hoping to a return to Catholicism; a number of such motets were published in the two volumes of Cantiones Sacrae of 1589 and 1591.
+Byrd also shared correspondence with the Spanish composer Philippe de Monte, with a popular story telling that the Spanish composer sent Byrd a motet in eight parts, set to verses of Psalm 137, and Byrd responded by setting a number of following verses.

 Dorothy Lawson was a Catholic noblewoman who used her autonomy, financial independence and social status as a widow to harbour priests in her household.
 She was a patroness of the Society of Jesus, who met yearly at her home to discuss the mission in England, employed Catholic servants, held religious services for the local community, and visited recusants who were imprisoned in gaol for their beliefs.
 Her children were raised in the Catholic faith.
 Three daughters entered convents on the continent and a son attended a seminary in Douai.

 The Jacobean poet John Donne was another notable Englishman born into a recusant Catholic family.
 He later, however, authored two Protestant-leaning writings and, at the behest of King James I, was ordained into the Church of England.

 Guy Fawkes, an Englishman and a Spanish soldier, along with other recusants or converts, including, among others, Sir Robert Catesby, Christopher Wright, John Wright and Thomas Percy, was arrested and charged with attempting to blow up the King and Parliament on 5 November 1605.
 The plot was uncovered and most of the plotters, who were recusants or converts, were tried and executed.